Great Ways to Use ‘Halloween Window’

 For example, because Halloween Window is a rectangular blast of color, any large light-color wall becomes extremely captivating, indoors or out.
 Garage doors or even the entire side of a house is a fantastic canvas.
 Think of what your neighbors would say if they can see your house costumed in Halloween-themed stained glass from way down the street.
 (Trust us: They’ll say they love it.)

-For those who like whole-house projection mapping displays, Halloween Window gives you a ton of clever images from which to build your display, whether you project the entire digital decoration onto your home, or if you edit select vignettes into your customized projection map display (like was done here for Yuletide Window).
+For those who like whole-house projection mapping displays, Halloween Window gives you a ton of clever images from which to build your display, whether you project the entire decoration onto your home, or if you edit select vignettes into your customized projection map display (like was done here for Yuletide Window).

 Don’t forget that any place that you would normally hang Hollusion Projection Material can also be a place to project Halloween Window.
 Because the material disappears in the darkness and becomes more transparent, the effect will be more mysterious than when projecting on a wall or window.
 But isn’t mystery part of the fun?